Blendify/blender-manual/blender_docs/manual/grease_pencil/modifiers/introduction.rst

    Grease Pencil Modifiers menu.

-There are three types of modifiers for *Grease Pencil*:
+There are three types of modifiers for Grease Pencil:

 Generate
    The *Generate* group of modifiers includes constructive tools that either change